Edwin Gould Foundation For Children

 Success Rates

 The foundation awards 32 grants annually (2023 data) and describes itself as working with a "limited number" of social entrepreneurs.
-The highly selective nature of the Accelerator program and the intensive support model indicate this is an extremely competitive opportunity.
+The highly selective nature of the Accelerator programme and the intensive support model indicate this is an extremely competitive opportunity.
 Specific success rate percentages are not publicly available.

 Reapplication Policy